-Community Health Centers in Salt Lake, Taylorsville, and Midvale offer prenatal services; call (801) 412-3980 or visit their website for more information.
+Community Health Centers in Salt Lake, Taylorsville, and Midvale offer prenatal services.
+Call (801) 412-6920 or visit their website for more information.

-If you are pregnant and under the age of 18, you can join Planned Parenthood's weekly Teen Success support group.
+If you are pregnant and under the age of 18, you can join Planned Parenthood Association of Utah's weekly Teen Success support group.

 Mountainlands Family Health Center offers prenatal care for low risk pregnancies.
 Call (801) 429-2000 or visit www.pfhc.org for more information.